 Personal product selection for each individual consumer – email marketing

-By personalisation we don’t mean segmenting audiences into pre-determined groups that “might” happen to be the best group to buy a new line of products.
-Instead, we mean the selection of products that offers each and every individual, products pertinent to what they have bought or looked at, which a predictive analytics algorithm has calculated is the most likely ones for them to buy next.
-This is a hugely distinct way of nurturing your customer satisfaction, and close personal relationship with each and every one, coming back to whether that be for 5,000 or all 5 million of them.
+By hyper-personalisation, we don’t mean segmenting audiences into pre-determined groups that “might” happen to be the best group to buy a new line of products.
+Instead, we mean the selection of products that offer every individual, product pertinent to them – relevant, which an AI, machine learning solution has calculated is the most likely one for them to buy next.
+This is a hugely distinct way of nurturing your customer satisfaction, and close personal relationships with everyone, coming back to whether that be for 5,000 or all 5 million of them.

 Expand Your Workforce